andrew henderson menu

 UAE Free Zone Qualifying and Excluded Income

-The new UAE corporate tax regime sets out rules based on the nature of a company’s activities, customer base and assets.
-When considering these measures, the jumping-off point is to understand the basic concept which underpins the UAE’s Corporate Tax Law regarding tax liabilities – the difference between a resident ‘natural person’ and a resident ‘juridical person’ in UAE law:
+When considering these measures, the jumping-off point is to understand the basic concept that underpins the UAE’s Corporate Tax Law regarding tax liabilities – the difference between a resident ‘natural person’ and a resident ‘juridical person’ in UAE law:

 • Natural Person: Someone who works independently as a freelancer, sole establishment or civil company.